Information last updated at 16:34pm, Wednesday 5th August 2020

 What About the Shropshire FA Office?

-The SFA Office is now closed to all footballing customers until further notice.
+The SFA Office is now open!

-If you have any queries, You can also email all members of staff using the email addresses found alongside contact numbers on the Board & Staff page of our website.
+If you have any queries, You can email all members of staff using the email addresses found alongside contact numbers on the Board & Staff page of our website.

 THE FA FIVES TOURNAMENT HAS BEEN POSTPONED, FOLLOWING THE NEWS OF UEFA EURO 2020